 Other species of interest have included pintail, red-crested pochard and a rare ring-necked duck from America, which has only been recorded at the site once before.

-There is still time to pay a visit to Pitsford, north of Northampton, to see some of these amazing visiting wildfowl for yourselves.
-You'll need a permit, but it's free if you're already a member of the Wildlife Trust BCN.
-Find out more on our Pitsford Water nature reserve page.
+Visit Pitsford, north of Northampton, to see some of the amazing wildfowl - you'll need a permit - free if you're a member of the Wildlife Trust BCN, find out more on our Pitsford Water nature reserve page.